APPLICATIONS FOR GRANT FUNDING OPEN BEGINNING JANUARY 6, 2020

 - Prepares financial statements at least quarterly which are reviewed and approved by the board of directors;

-- Submits to United Way audited, reviewed, or compiled financial statements from within the last 12 months, following the BBB Wise Giving Alliance guidelines for audit reports (Standard #11);
+- Submits to United Way a financial statement for the 2018 fiscal year or more recent, following the BBB Wise Giving Alliance guidelines for audit reports (Standard #11);